guardian/riff-raff/magenta-lib/docs/magenta-lib/deployinfo.md

 `ddm`, used by applications that need to push static files onto a docroot manager (DDM).
 Each stage has a single DDM for all apps that want to use it - tasks can look up the correct value for a key given an app and stage.

-Another example is the `aws-keys` key.
-This is used by the S3 upload task for authenticating against the AWS APIs.
+Another example is the `credentials:aws` key.
+This is used by the AWS tasks for authenticating against the AWS APIs.
+The `credentials:` form is special and will be used to form a key-ring passed to deployments.
+The value is only the user id, the secret is stored in the Riff-Raff configuration by looking up the property `credentials.<service>.<userid>` (service would be aws and userid would be the value looked up from deployinfo as explained below.
+At present, CLI deploys cannot use this form of authentication.

 Each line in a key has regular expressions for both `app` and `stage` (these must match the whole app or stage name) along with the `value` that should be returned if the regular expression matches and an optional `comment` field to describe that particular value.
 In the case that two or more sets of regular expressions match, the value from the first in the list will be used.
-This means that you can have a catch-all value at the end (as seen in the `aws-keys` example).
+This means that you can have a catch-all value at the end (as seen in the `credentials:aws` example).

     {
         "hosts": [